h-cossins/LSTM-vs-GARCH/README.md

 ## Limitations

-- **Single Index** The LSTM was only tested on data from the FTSE 100, this makes it tough to asses how to model would perform on more generalised markets.
+- **Single Index** The LSTM was only tested on data from the FTSE 100, this makes it tough to assess how to model would perform on more generalised markets.
 Performing tests against multiple indices would reveal further constraints in our model, for example overfitting.
 - **Realised vs Implied Volatility** My LSTM uses realised volatility which is backward-looking.
 In practice traders are more prone to using implied volatility, which looks forward into the market's future behaviour.
 - **Hyperparameter Tuning** The LSTM parameters (number of layers, hidden size etc.) weren't exhaustively altered - a more systematic approach might improve performance.
 - **Volatility Regime Changes** The model is trained on a fixed historical period, it may not react well to shifts in market behaviour - such as a prolonged low volatility period, or a crisis unlike those seen in the training data.